coreyward/typekit/README.md

 ### Getting Library Information

 The Typekit API allows you to both list the available libraries and view a list of families within the library.
-The list of families do not include the more detailed information found in the family specific API calls.
+The list of families does not include the more detailed information found in the family-specific API calls.

     # Get list of libraries
     libraries = typekit.libraries

     # Get list of families in a library
-    families = typekit.library('full', {'page' => '1', 'per_page -> '20'})
+    families = typekit.library('full', :page => 1, :per_page => 20)

 ### Getting Font Family Information